Apply today, there’s still room for you at Calvin!

 High school dual-enrolled students

 High school and homeschool students are welcome to take courses at Calvin!
-Earn college credit and try out the Calvin College experience.
+Earn university credit and try out the Calvin experience.

-Calvin College does not discriminate with regard to age, race, color, national origin, gender or disability in any of its educational programs or activities.
+Calvin University does not discriminate with regard to age, race, color, national origin, gender, or disability in any of its educational programs or activities.

 The Clery Act

-The website and booklet contain information regarding campus security and personal safety including topics such as: crime prevention, fire safety, college security law enforcement authority, crime reporting policies, disciplinary procedures and other matters of importance related to security and safety on campus.
-They also contain information about crime statistics for the three previous calendar years concerning reported crimes that occurred on campus; in certain off-campus buildings or property owned or controlled by Calvin College; and on public property within, or immediately adjacent to and accessible from campus property.
+The website and booklet contain information regarding campus security and personal safety including topics such as: crime prevention, fire safety, university security law enforcement authority, crime reporting policies, disciplinary procedures, and other matters of importance related to security and safety on campus.
+They also contain information about crime statistics for the three previous calendar years concerning reported crimes that occurred on campus; in certain off-campus buildings or property owned or controlled by Calvin University; and on public property within, or immediately adjacent to and accessible from campus property.

-This information is required by federal law and is provided by the Calvin College Campus Safety Department.
+This information is required by federal law and is provided by the Calvin University Campus Safety Department.

-Calvin College is committed to performing all of our tasks as a caring and diverse community.
-Each person – faculty, staff, student, trustee, volunteer, visitor, contractor, and vendor – who has chosen to engage with the Calvin community thereby affirms a willingness to uphold the community's stated standards of conduct and ensure that Calvin College provides a safe environment for students, staff, faculty, and guests of the college.
+Calvin University is committed to performing all of our tasks as a caring and diverse community.
+Each person – faculty, staff, student, trustee, volunteer, visitor, contractor, and vendor – who has chosen to engage with the Calvin community thereby affirms a willingness to uphold the community's stated standards of conduct and ensure that Calvin University provides a safe environment for students, staff, faculty, and guests of the university.

 Information on Safer Spaces and Title IX may be directed to the website: calvin.edu/go/saferspaces